el-moudni-hicham/q-learning-algorithm-java/README.md

 ### Q-Table

 The Q-Learning algorithm uses a Q-table to store the estimated values of each state-action pair.
 The rows in the table represent the different states, while the columns represent the possible actions.
-The values in the table are updated iteratively as the agent explores the environment and learns from its experiences.
+The values in the table are updated iteratively as the QClass explores the environment and learns from its experiences.

 ### Bellman equation